AdaCore/training_material/courses/ada_essentials/280_low_level_programming/03-address_clauses_and_overlays.rst

 * The type :ada:`Address` is declared in :ada:`System`

    - But this is a :ada:`private` type
-   - You cannot use a number
+   - Cannot use a number

 * Ada standard way to set constant addresses: